 Some “bad” foods that we thought were “good” include:

 - Low-fat milk.
 We were told to opt for low-fat milk over full-fat options.
-But studies now show that full-fat dairy actually lowers obesity risk and reduces the risk of developing diabetes.
-It’s even been suggested that we may gain weight using low-fat milk because we compensate for lost fat with increased carbohydrates.
+But studies now show that full-fat dairy actually and reduces the risk of developing diabetes.
+It’s even been suggested that we may gain weight using low-fat milk because we for lost fat with increased carbohydrates.

 - Margarine.
 When we were told that butter was bad, we reached for the next best thing: margarine.
 But to keep these oil-based margarines solid at room temperature, they were full of harmful, low-density lipoproteins (LDL)-raising trans fats.
 Not all margarine is still made this way today, but it’s very important to check your labels.